-- Dan O'Bannon: Finally he bought this big expensive picture book on some part of Africa, (see right image for a photograph from Leni Riefenstahl Nuba) it
+- Dan O'Bannon: Finally he bought this big expensive picture book on some part of Africa, (see image for a photograph from Leni Riefenstahl Nuba) it

 was photographs of some of the remaining native tribe that has